efabless/EF_ADC1008A/README.md

 # EF_ADC1008A
-An 8-CH, 10-bit SAR ADC with an advanced controller.
+A digital controller for 8 Channel 10-bit SAR ADC.

 ## Features
 - 10 Bit SAR